Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 We have gotten some questions about a recall for birth control – we’re here to clear things up!

 Apotex Corp. is recalling birth control pills because of a possible packaging error that could result in an unintended pregnancy.

 Great news – for Pandia Health customers you do not need to worry.
 We do not carry medications from Apotex.

 Dr. Sophia Yen believes it’s mainly East Coast companies that partner up with Apotex.

 If you’re a Pandia Health customer, not a concern, we don’t use Apotex.
 I think it’s mainly East Coast companies that do that.

 However, for those who are not with Pandia Health and are on the birth control pill, you should check with your doctor or pharmacist.

 A recall notice on the FDA’s website says there are four recalled lots of Drospirenone and Ethinyl Estradiol tablets.
-The defective packaging may lead to someone to miss a pill or take a placebo instead of the active tablet, raising the possibility for a “loss of efficacy.”
+The defective packaging may lead to someone missing a pill or taking a placebo instead of the active tablet, raising the possibility for a “loss of efficacy.”

 More information can be found on the FDA’s website, or call 800-706-5575 or visit Apotex.com.

 Disclaimer:The views expressed in this article intend to inform and induce conversation.
 They are the views of the author and do not necessarily represent the views of Pandia Health, and are for informational purposes only, even if and to the extent that this article features the advice of physicians and medical practitioners.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis or treatment, and should never be relied upon for specific medical advice.